Unsupported Browser Detected

 State of the Ecosystem Reports for the Northeast U.S. Shelf

-State of the Ecosystem reports are developed annually for the New England and the Mid-Atlantic Fishery Management Councils.
-They provide the current status of the Northeast Shelf marine ecosystems.
+The annual State of the Ecosystem reports synthesize Northeast Shelf ecosystem information for the New England and Mid-Atlantic Fishery Management Councils.

 A state of the ecosystem infographic of images representing the fishing industry, primary production, fishing, climate change, other human uses of the ocean, forage fish, synthesis presentations, and currents.